 To be clear, these are not Level 3 DC fast chargers.
-These chargers are located in a lot where vehicles are typically parked for an hour or two.
+These chargers are located in a lot where vehicles are typically parked for an hour or two as there are numerous stores and restaurants in the immediate area.
 But now that hour or two can bring with it a substantial amount of charge, as opposed to the relatively token amount of mileage on many of the low-powered units that are out there.

 These units have J1772 connectors.